 Is there any prom makeup look more classic than the smokey eye?
-Give it a modern update by incorporating some metallic shadow – lilac is a huge colour trend.
+Give it a modern update by incorporating some metallic shadow – lilac is a huge color trend.
 The key to achieving a perfect smokey eye is working with your natural shape.
-Concentrate the darker colours at the lash line and the outer third, with the lightest tones on the inner corner.
+Concentrate the darker colors at the lash line and the outer third, with the lightest tones on the inner corner.
 It gives your eyes a sexy feline shape without making them look smaller.
 When it comes to applying false lashes, choose ones that are longer and thicker at the ends, which will amplify the smokey shape.
 To keep the focus on your eyes, add a subtle lipstick close to your natural tone.

 5. Gold and Rose Gold Prom Makeup

-Rose gold and gold have been popular trends in the jewellery world – particularly for summer – and it’s no different when it comes to makeup.
+Rose gold and gold have been popular trends in the jewelry world – particularly for summer – and it’s no different when it comes to makeup.
 If your skin’s undertone complements these metals, this makeup look will work for you.
 Try a halo eyeshadow with gold lids blending out into rose gold tones.
 It will have the added effect of contouring your eyes.
 When it comes to blush, it’s all about flushed rosy tones with a light-catching sheen.
 A matte lipstick with a matching rosy shade will bring out the pink tones in the rest of your makeup.